braveness23/VisualMetronome/README.md

 Arduino Sketch

 The Arduino Uno's ATmega328P microcontroller must also be programmed with the provided Arduino Sketch.
-This is the software that tells the microcontroller how to flash the LED's upon receiving incoming MIDI notes.
+This is the software that tells the microcontroller how to flash the LEDs upon receiving incoming MIDI notes.